How to help your child cope with back-to-school anxiety

 Just remember, with the right tools and support, anxiety can usually be managed.

-Visit the Vitality UK member app to find out more.
+If you're already member, open the Vitality UK member app to view the benefit.